jchook/traits.js/README.md

 Traits.js makes it possible for you to have multiple inheritance pattern in your class structures.

-With traits, you may continue to use the standard `all poodles are dogs` pattern, but you are no longer constrained to it.
-Now you can safely manage a modular inheritence network, which truly widens the possibilities for producing simple, [DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself) codebases.

 ## Why use traits.js instead of xyz?

 * 42 lines of javascript, unminified